 New Checkmat update

-A New Update Has Arrived in the Chess Game Checkmat: Now You Can Play with Friends and Create Private Rooms
+Checkmat Has Released a New Update: Now You Can Play with Friends and Create Private Rooms

-Sometimes one update changes more than just the interface — it changes the entire philosophy of the game.
+Sometimes a single update changes more than just the interface — it changes the entire philosophy of the game.
 That is exactly what has happened with Checkmat.
-Until recently, it was a convenient way to play a game online, train, or simply pass the time.
-Now the game takes a step toward a true social experience: live interaction, matches with friends, and personal mini-tournaments.
+Until recently, it was a convenient way to play a game online, practice, or simply pass the time.
+Now, however, the app is taking a step toward a true social experience: live interaction, matches with friends, and personal mini-tournaments.

-The new update adds several key features at once, turning Checkmat from a solo chess platform into a полноценное space for shared play.
+The new update introduces several key features at once, turning Checkmat from a solo chess platform into a полноценный space for shared play.

-An illustration of a mobile chess app: smartphone screens show a game and a friends list, surrounded by user icons, a connection code, and communication elements symbolizing online play with friends.
+Illustration of a mobile chess app: smartphone screens display a game and a friends list, surrounded by user icons, a connection code, and communication elements symbolizing online play with friends.

 What Has Changed: The Main Features of the Update

-The developers did not limit themselves to a single new feature — the update turned out to be comprehensive.
+The developers did not stop at just one new addition — the update turned out to be comprehensive.

 Now in Checkmat you can: